ArctosDB/documentation-wiki/_documentation/faq.markdown

 <a name="session"></a>
-**Q: What's a session**
+**Q: What's up with the session timer?**

 A: Arctos will automatically log users out after a pre-determined timespan, currently 90 minutes.
-A timer is provided in the header; this is a lightweight client-side approximation, and may be incorrect particularly in pages which communicate with the server without reloading, or inactive tabs if other tabs have been active.
+A timer is provided in the header; this is a lightweight client-side approximation, and may be incorrect particularly in pages which communicate with the server without reloading.
+It is meant to be informative, not authoritative.